 |For reservations to 21 days before event||$35.00|

 |From 20 days to 8 days before event||50%|

 |From 7 days to 1 day before event||80%|

 |REFUNDS ARE BASED PER TICKET.
 YOU MAY REPLACE A PASSENGER WITHOUT CHARGE.|

 This is my first four wheel drive event?
 What kind of driving experience is needed?

-Registration fees cover all necessary permits, vehicle fees, camping fees, experienced trail guides and mechanics.
-We supply three meals a day starting the day of the trip to lunch on the last day as you’re wheeling out.
+The registration fees cover all necessary permits, vehicle fees, camping fees, trail support and mechanics.
+We supply three meals a day starting the day of the event to lunch on the last day as you’re wheeling out.
 Unfortunately, we cannot accommodate special diets and dietary restrictions.